patrickfreed/specifications/source/server-selection/server-selection.rst

 For write operations, all servers of type Mongos are suitable.

-If more than one mongos is suitable, drivers MUST randomly select a suitable server within the latency window.
+If more than one mongos is suitable, drivers MUST select a suitable server within the latency window according to `Selecting servers within the latency window`_.

 Round Trip Times and the Latency Window
 ---------------------------------------